utk-cs340-fall24/Pick-Your-Place/helloplus/bmatasic/README.md

 ## How to Run:

 1. Clone the repository.
-2. Navigate to the `helloplus/netid` directory.
+2. Navigate to the `helloplus/bmatasic` directory.
 3. Open `index.html` in a browser to view the form.
-4. Fill out the form and observe how the JavaScript handles the input.
+4. Fill out the form and observe how the JavaScript handles the input by using dev tools.

 ## Application in Group Project: